genterist/openMRS-Security/Capstone/FINAL.md

 9. Fuzz test the APIs

    a.
 Descriptions: Use an fuzzer like OWASP fuzz or test cases to fuzz the APIs to make sure there is no detectable vulnerability.
-This will prevent situations like a mallicious insider with no patient record read privilege was able to exploit bugs in API (either native or third party) and made the API to display full list of patients.
+This will prevent situations like a malicious insider with no patient record read privilege was able to exploit bugs in API (either native or third party) and made the API to display full list of patients.

    b.
 Tools: any http header sniff and analyzer, built-in browser developer tool, portable fuzzer tools ...